braksator/minson/README.md

 Will happily handle large strings, floats, big ints, and nested structures.

-> The catch is that to get the most out of Minson you have to define a
+> The catch is that to get the most out of Minson you have to create a
 > *template* that defines your data types.
 The template is like a key to unlock
 > your data.